mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

   Opens the Manage Directories dialog allowing you to change your search directories and default save directory and enable/disable data archive search.

+Plot Current Preview
+  Takes the data currently plotted in the preview plot and puts it in a separate external plot

 Elwin
 -----